 Substituting your bland oatmeal for this indulgent peach porridge is a flavorful way to kick off your day.
 Mediterranean food is tempting and healthy, and this authentic Greek barley recipe from the Greek Vegan is no exception.
 Roasted peaches, maple syrup, orange juice, cinnamon, cardamom, and barley come together beautifully in this sweet treat that’s perfect for breakfast, dessert, or a side dish!
 I recommend portioning servings into containers for a great post-workout snack to cool you down or combat the summer heat.

 This recipe will produce three servings, each under 220 calories but high in fiber and loaded with manganese, selenium, thiamin and vitamin B6.
-Following the Mediterranean-style diet can reduce your risk of health problems later in life because it emphasizes eating healthy plant foods, fiber, whole grains like barley, legumes, nuts, and olives.
+Following the Mediterranean-style diet can reduce your risk of health concerns later in life because it emphasizes eating healthy plant foods, fiber, whole grains like barley, legumes, nuts, and olives.

 Authentic Greek Peach Barley